How to Access Property Records in Missouri

 - Tax Rate - The document will show the tax rate applied to the property.

-- Payment History - The record will indicate the number of payments made plus the amount.
+- Payment history - The record will indicate the number of payments made plus the amount.

 - Tax Calculations - The record may show the calculations leading to the owed taxes.